-€/m 2010 2011
+€/m 2011 2012

-Italian asset management business 527 563
+Italian asset management business 563 686

-Spanish asset management business 14 18
+Spanish asset management business 18 25

-Asset management business 541 581
+Asset management business 581 711

-Current and deposit account business 170 52
+Current and deposit account business 52 (34)

-Mortgages 78 81
+Mortgages 81 148

-Italian banking business 248 133
+Italian banking business 133 114

-VALUE OF IN-FORCE NON-COVERED BUSINESS 789 714
+VALUE OF IN-FORCE NON-COVERED BUSINESS 714 825

-The value of in-force asset management business has increased compared to the previous year due primarily to the contribution of new business.
+The value of the in-force asset management business has increased compared to the previous year due primarily to the contribution of the new business and to the increase of the NAV.

-Banking business shows a lower value mainly due to lower margins on the current accounts, in particular on the Freedom current account product.
-The value of the mortgages is stable mainly due to the sale of the new proprietary mortgages.
+Banking business shows a lower value mainly due to higher expenses assumptions and lower margins on the current accounts, in particular on the Freedom Più current account product.
+The value of the mortgages is higher mainly due to the sale of material volumes of new proprietary mortgages with higher spread than in the previous year.